v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 Event Hubs, on the other hand, uses streaming semantics.
 Consumers read the stream independently at their own pace.
 Each consumer must keep track of its current position in the stream, using a client-side cursor.

 For resiliency, the consumer should record its position by writing the latest offset to a persistent store at some predefined interval.
 This process is called checkpointing.
 If the consumer fails, another instance can pick up from the last checkpoint.
 In that case, some events may be replayed, depending on when the last checkpoint was saved.
 There is a tradeoff: Frequent checkpoints are slower, but sparse checkpoints mean you will replay more events after a failure.
-If you don't checkpoint, it's possible to lose messages if a node fails.
-For some scenarios, you may be able to tolerate some message loss.
-But in the case of the Delivery Scheduler, each message represents a customer trying to use the drone service, so it's important to avoid lost messages.

 ![](./images/stream-semantics.png)